camoo/enkap-woocommerce-gateway/readme.txt

 == Frequently Asked Questions ==

-= PHP 8 Support? =
+= Do you have any Documentation? =
 Yes!
+We have installation documentation.

+= How do I test the plugin? =
+To test the plugin, create a smobilpay for the e-commerce sandbox account and configure the plugin.

+= Does it support PHP8? =
-SmobilPay for WooCommerce is compatible with PHP version 8.0.
-We strongly recommend at least the use of PHP 7.3 to enjoy all the features offered
+The SmobilPay for e-commerce gateway is compatible with PHP version 8.0.
+We strongly recommend at least the use of PHP 7.3 to enjoy all the features offered.

 = How to get my access keys? =
 All you need is just to [create an account](https://enkap.cm/) and then ask our team for consumer key pairs.